aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-04-20-cockroachdb-ai-rag.md

 ### Semantic LLM Cache (CockroachDB)

-A **rephrased version** of a previous question also returns the cached answer, using vector similarity to detect near-duplicate queries.
+Rephrased versions of a previous question also return the cached answer, using vector similarity to detect near-duplicate queries.

 ```python
 semantic_cache = PGVector(